Learn more here.

 Upon ignition, fires will have extreme growth, will burn very intensely, and will be uncontrollable.

-More than 130 high-tech cameras have been installed to help monitor high fire risk areas.
-Up to 160 cameras will be operational by the end of this year, providing about 90 percent coverage of the high fire prone areas.
+More than 160 high-tech fire alert cameras have been installed to help monitor areas with a high risk for wildfires.
 The cameras stream live images on the ALERT Wildfire network.

 When you select a specific weather station (hover over ), click on the icon in the upper right-hand corner to view real-time weather data.